 If you are an invalidated student and you want to be reinstated to continue your studies (either in the same programme or another programme) at IIE MSA, you must:

 We will return your access to services once we process your payment.
 This can take up to three working days.
-If access is not returned within three days, please fill in and return an encumbrance review form (pdf, 68Kb).

 You can use the Web Enrolment System (WES) to add or discontinue modules taught in these teaching periods: